metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Vegas might have found an identity.
 Texans defense was absolutely helpless in the second half.

+The Texans simply cannot contain runs to the outside.
+Fascinating.

 ***

 ## Packers @ Washington